 "I see."
 Harry enjoyed the look of irritation that crossed Maybourne's face, realizing that his trouble with the chains yesterday may be due to Harry but without any proof there was nothing he could do.
 "While that is again useful, especially considering the amount of trouble SG teams tend to get into, the point stands.
 You have been here for a year at this point, and you have contributed two items, both defensive in nature.
 You by your own admission have the knowledge of the darkest wizard from your reality in your head, spells that can devastate entire armies.
 And yet, not only have you not used them, you have not allowed anyone to study them.
 Having faced the Goa'uld, you know the danger we face.
 How do you justify your inaction?"

 Elizabeth leaned forward then, her eyes cold as she stared down Maybourne.
 "Harry has done more than you have Lt.
 Colonel.
 He is part of the team directly responsible for this planet's continued survival, and the Personal Defense Shield system has already saved lives.
-Be very careful about asking someone to justify their actions when they stand far above both your own and your organizations.
+Be very careful about asking someone to justify their actions when they stand far above both your own and your organization.
 After all, how much did the NID's supposed 'Goa'uld Buster' missiles actually cost, and how much damage did they actually do?"

 Maybourne's temper flared, his eyes narrowing and his fists clenching at the reminder of that particular failure.
 "The missiles did cost a fair amount, but again, my purview is research and development.
 We had no idea that they would be that ineffective against their defensive shields."